 Yay, you have a CORA BALL and are ready to start protecting our public waterways!

-Here is almost everything you need to know to begin washing with your Cora Ball, in 4 easy steps:
+Here is everything you need to know to begin washing with your Cora Ball, in 4 easy steps:

 1. Toss, or put, your CORA BALL in your washing machine.